Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

 ### Generate the ADU Update Manifest

-Navigate to `C:\ADU-update` directory in a Powershell prompt.
+Navigate to the `C:\ADU-update` directory in a Powershell prompt.

 Clone the ADU toolset.